Saturday, December 13, 2008

 He said to me, "My grace is sufficient for you, for my power is made perfect in weakness."

+Therefore I will boast all the more gladly about my weaknesses, so that Christ's power may rest on me.
 That is why, for Christ's sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.

 ~2 Corinthians 12: 9-10